parekhparth/SimpleJavaWS/README.md

 		cd SimpleJavaWS

 		mvn clean install
-(above command runs the tests and builds 1.0-SNAPSHOT jar)
+(above command runs the tests and builds web-service-1.0-SNAPSHOT.war)

 # Setup

 Configuration file can be found <a href='https://github.com/parekhparth/SimpleJavaWS/service/src/main/resources/META-INF/configuration.properties'>here</a>

 Change the "cache.type=memcached" to whatever cache you're using.

 For e.g.: If you're using multiple Memcached, change the "memcached.cache.connection.uri=localhost:11211,localhost:11212" appropriately

 Assuming maven and everything else is setup; you're ready to test the web service.

 # Web Service

 Web service reads from cache and writes to disk.
 Cache invalidation happens during update and new value is pushed to cache after successful DB update

 The web service implementend in the template is Product Web Service with following model:

 ## Product Data Model
 Product contains Name, Description, Price and Status (ACTIVE, DISABLED)